UGA Logo

 University of Georgia Old Logo

 Until 2016, the logo featured a black arch within a white circle with a dark outline.
-The design with three columns and an arc at the top looked almost the same as the print, only without detailing.
+The design with three columns and an arc at the top looked almost identical to the print but without detailing.
 This element seemed small against the background of the inscription, which the designers placed at the bottom.

 Immediately below the arch was a long and wide line of dark red.
 Inside it, centered, was the white number “1785”.
-Even lower was the university’s full name, with the article “The” in front of it.
-The high-contrast font with thin, long serifs was legible, but the narrow spacing caused some of the letters to blend together.
+The university’s full name was even lower, with the article “The” in front of it.
+The high-contrast font with thin, long serifs was legible, but the narrow spacing caused some letters to blend.
 The phrase was underlined with a thin black stripe.

 2016 – today